 The text of the manuscript or protocol should be about 2500 - 3500 words in length and should not exceed 6000 words.
 The thesis must be the result of work done after matriculation in the department, but may also draw on earlier efforts.
 The paper may have several authors, but the student must legitimately be the first author.
 If a research protocol is submitted for the thesis requirement, the student need not be principal investigator, but must have a major role in preparing at least one section of the proposal.
 Students must present an acceptable plan for preparing the thesis to the academic advisor no later than the end of Fall 1 year 2.
-The Chair of the Department must also accept the plan.
-A timeline for submitting drafts and revisions of the thesis should be agreed upon by the advisor, or another Harvard faculty member whom the student and the advisor agree to designate as reader.
-The finished thesis must be approved by the advisor and both readers before being submitted to the Assistant Director of Graduate Studies, along with the Thesis Submission Form two weeks prior to the last day of the Spring semester..
+The SM2 Faculty Director must also accept the plan.

+The students' academic advisor must approve the finished thesis and sign a Thesis Submission Form before submitting to the